BriceEugene/Galaxy-Profile/readme.md

 This is the first git practice of Eugene Brice.

-# Welcome to my Website!
+# Welcome to my On-line Website!

 @@@Galaxy@@@